Houston's Line of Duty Firefighters

 Buried: Klein Memorial Park, Magnolia, Texas, Section A, Lot 471, Space 2

-Investigator Bruce was conducting surveillance during an arson investigation in the 2100 block of West 18th Street around 0330 hours when he got into a confrontation with a suspect where they exchanged gunfire.
+Investigator Bruce was conducting surveillance during an arson investigation in the 2100 block of West 18th Street around 0330 hours when he got into a confrontation with a suspect and exchanged gunfire.
 The suspect died at the scene.
-About an hour later, DJ, shot three times,
+About an hour later, DJ, shot three times, died from his injuries at Memorial Hermann Hospital.
+DJ is the Houston Fire Department's first Arson Investigator to die in the line of duty.

-Black Hawk helicopter crew chiefs in the history of the Marine Corps.
+; he was a dedicated Boy Scout and graduated from Klein Oak High School in 1995.
+After high school DJ enlisted in the United States Marine Corps, where he served honorably for five years.
+He was one of the youngest Black Hawk helicopter crew chiefs in the history of the Marine Corps.
 He later served in the Army National Guard.

-Many of his friends have said “Life is Better with Bruce”.
+Many of his friends have said “Life is Better with Bruce.”

 Grady Don Burke